 Getting thorough and precise phenotypic data from the training population is the foundation of effective phenotypic prediction.
 The reliability of the phenotypic data can be estimated through repeated field experiments conducted in various settings; phenotypic data with low heritability or repeatability shouldn't be used for training.
 Large-scale phenotypic data of different plant properties may be collected via phenomic platforms, and feature identification from these vast volumes of data is made possible by AI models (such machine learning) (Farooq et al., 2024).
 To forecast the breeding values of a test population, GS combines these genotypic and phenotypic data from a population under training (Jannink et al., 2010).
 Other BBD categories, such as transcriptome, metabolic, and environmental data , can also be utilized to predict trait performance (Dan et al.,2019; Gemmer et al., 2020;).
 Furthermore, models based on a single type of BBD perform worse than those that incorporate numerous BBD (Azodi et al., 2020).

 Phenotypic prediction has had recent attempts at BBD integration using both traditional models and AI-aided models (Alemu et al., 2024).
-Given that other statistical models usually struggle with the complexity of the genotype-to-phenotype (G2P) relationships, many AI models such as SVM, RF, MLP, CNNs, and other deep learning , genomic breeding machine J, DNNGP, Soy DNGP, and Deep CCR (a DL model using CNNs in combination with bidirectional long short term memory) have been suggested (Wang et al.,2023, Ma et al.,2024) .More exploration is needed on the superiority of AI models to other conventional prediction models (Montesinos‐López et al., 2021).Improving the traits of crops requires one to do it at the same time, as they may correlate or share the same genetics.
+Given that other statistical models usually struggle with the complexity of the genotype-to-phenotype (G2P) relationships, many AI models such as SVM, RF, MLP, CNNs, and other deep learning , genomic breeding machine J, DNNGP, Soy DNGP, and Deep CCR (a DL model using CNNs in combination with bidirectional long short term memory) have been suggested (Wang et al.,2023; Ma et al.,2024) .More exploration is needed on the superiority of AI models to other conventional prediction models (Montesinos‐López et al., 2021).Improving the traits of crops requires one to do it at the same time, as they may correlate or share the same genetics.
 ML and DL models that focus on multiple traits outperformed those designed for only one trait in predicting yield amounts and protein content of wheat through RF algorithm or through MLP neural networks (Sandhu et al., 2021a).
 The prediction of traits (polygenic) with omics level precision was further simplified by utilizing Multi trait ML approach Targeted-Omics Phenotyping (TOP) which facilitates the integrated trait selection aimed at identifying the closest candidate varieties to the ideal type (Yang et al., 2022).
 Moreover, the implementation of the TrG2P model allows pre-trained models to be fetched from the AI cloud by employing the CNN algorithm on the initial dataset of genotype non yield trait phenotype images, tuning the convolutional layers to improve the prediction performance when transferring to the yield prediction task (Li et al., 2024c).
 All in all, newly developed AI models which have coupled multi trait dependencies have broken the bounds of predictive performance of more traditional modelling techniques.
 The absence of a specific type of qualitative data - genomic data bundled with organized phenotypic information that meets the ideal categorization.
 A complete set of genes, which includes the associated G2P data, has now made it possible to build intelligent breeding systems powered by AI for faster genome-designed breeding (Chen et al., 2023).
 For instance, CropGS-Hub offers services with six modeling options and houses a compilation of more than 224 billion genotypic and 434000 phenotypic data sets from over 30,000 people in 14 representative communities of the seven main crop kinds.